cleungpaton/LLMlandscape/README.md

 - Slop
 - Prompt Injection
 - Model Distillation
-- Fine-Grained Evaluation
+- Fine Grained Evaluation

 ---

 ## Resources I Found Particularly Useful

 ### "[1hr Talk] Intro to Large Language Models" — Andrej Karpathy
 **Why useful:** Explains the inner workings of LLMs, from parameters to prediction.
-**Key takeaway:** LLMs are measurable but not fully interpretable — we can adjust performance, but not fully understand how knowledge is encoded.
 **Most engaging insight:** How 10 TB of internet text is compressed into 140 GB of parameters using 6,000 GPUs.

 ---

 ### "How to Choose Large Language Models: A Developer’s Guide to LLMs"
 **Why useful:** Clear overview of when to use which model.
-**Key takeaway:** Each model excels in different areas — creativity, cost, speed, or accuracy.
+**Key takeaway:** Each model excels in different areas: creativity, cost, speed, or accuracy.

 ---

 ### "How DeepSeek Rewrote the Transformer" - Welch Labs
-**Why useful:** Provides an in-depth explanation of DeepSeek’s architectural innovations and how they modify the transformer structure.
+**Why useful:** Provides an in depth explanation of DeepSeek’s architectural innovations and how they modify the transformer structure.
 **My reflection:** I found this video challenging to follow, especially the discussion around attention patterns, which I didn’t fully understand.
 However, it was fascinating to see how DeepSeek’s approach differs from standard transformer models, offering insight into future directions in model design.
 Welch Labs is a really good channel, but discusses quite complex ideas that I'm struggling to understand at the minute.